esper-io/console_docs/docs/devices-groups/device-settings.md

 The Settings section lets you determine levels for most of the device settings.
 These include screen brightness, wallpaper, alarm volume, and screen timeout.
-You can also set up devices with Wi-Fi credentials, along with determining the duration of an ADB session if ADB was enabled in the 'Compliance Policy' section.
+You can also set up devices with Wi-Fi credentials, along with determining the duration of an ADB session if ADB was enabled in the blueprint.